mulesoft/osprey-cli/README.md

 `osprey new [raml-file or path-to-raml] [options]`

+For `[raml-file or path-to-raml]` you can specify either a RAML file or a folder containing a RAML definition distributed in several files.
+In both cases, the original file will be copied and placed on a subfolder inside the generated project structure: `[output folder]/src/assets/raml`.

 | Option            | Default Value  | Description  |
 |:------------------|:---------------|:---------------|
 | --help            |-               | Shows usage information